 1. Preheat the oven to 170°C/Gas 3.

 2. Heat a deep-sided roasting tray on the hob and add a glug of olive oil.
-Season the short ribs thoroughly, then fry for 10–15 minutes to brown really well on all sides.
+Season the short ribs thoroughly, then fry for 10–15 minutes to brown well on all sides.

 3. Add the halved garlic head, cut side down, pushing it to the bottom of the pan.